Towards generalizable and interpretable three-

 Approach

-For each 3D detection result from an object detector, we initialize embedding codes of an object generator $\mathbf{z}_S$ for shape and $\mathbf{z}_T$ for texture.
-This prior trained generative object model is frozen and only the embedding representation of both modalities together with the pose and size are optimized through inverse rendering to best fit the image observation at timestep $t_{k}$.
+For each 3D detection result from an object detector, we initialize embedding representation $\mathbf{z}$ of a generic differentiable forward generation method, e.g. $\mathbf{z}_S$ for shape and $\mathbf{z}_T$ for texture.
+This prior trained generative object model is frozen and only the embedding representation together with the pose and size are optimized through inverse rendering to best fit the image observation at timestep $t_{k}$.
 By this, we model the underlying 3D scene for a frame observation as a composition of all object instances without the background scene.
 Inverse-rendered embeddings and refined object locations are provided to the matching stage to match predicted states of tracked objects of the past and the new observations.
-Shape, texture, and pose of matched tracklets are updated, and unmatched detections or tracklets discarded before predicting states in the next step $t_{k+1}$.
+Matched and new tracklets are updated, and unmatched tracklets are ultimately discarded before predicting states in the next step.

 Optimization Process